Zero Shades® Of Gray

 Imagine a sexual assault conversation that isn't a scare tactic or boring podium lecture packed full of statistics.
 Imagine an experience that isn't focused on the victim, but rather preventing assault in the first place.
 Imagine a session where counselors don't need to be standing outside the door because participants don't feel uncomfortable with the topic.

 Now imagine no more.
-Zero Shades of Gray applies the Collegiate Empowerment best practices of delivering a high-energy, interactive, engaging, and fun experience that is totally relevant and hits the biggest points of how to approach sexual assault on campus.
-Yes, students will appreciate a sexual assault seminar because we don't teach through fear, we teach the skills necessary to raise awareness, help prevent sexual assault, and become a resource for those in need.
+Zero Shades of Gray applies the Collegiate Empowerment best practices of delivering a high-energy, interactive, engaging, and fun experience that is totally relevant and hits the biggest points of how to approach sexual assault for first year students.
+Yes, students will appreciate this sexual assault seminar because we don't teach through fear; we teach the skills necessary to raise awareness, help prevent assault, and become a resource for those in need.
 Imagine that.